FRM9920 – NFIF - Ethnopharmacology

 here – content removed

 PhD candidates who are admitted to other education institutions than UiO must at the same time apply for visiting status.
 They must submit the same documentation as regular visiting status applicants, but the application and documentation is to be sent by e-mail to The School of Pharmacy, email@example.com and not to the Faculty point of contact.
 Applicants must be able to present original documentation on request.

-If the number of applicants exceeds the number of places available, PhD students who are members of the Norwegian School of Pharmacy and the Norwegian Research School in General Practice will have priority.
+If the number of applicants exceeds the number of places available, PhD candidates who are members of the Norwegian School of Pharmacy and the Norwegian Research School in General Practice will have priority.